Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs: Evaluation

 We evaluate our tool's performance on our mutated datasets derived from DafnyBench: \texttt{hints\_removed}, which consists of simplified programs with hints removed, and \texttt{ground\_truth}, which includes more complex and formally annotated Dafny programs.
-This bifurcation allows us to assess how the complexity of the code affects both fault localization and automated repair using LLMs.
+This separation allows us to assess how the complexity of the code affects both fault localization and automated repair using LLMs.

-We evaluate the approach using the following metrics: \begin{itemize} \item Fault Localization Accuracy: percentage of programs where the faulty line appears in the top-N suspicious lines (N=1 or N=3); \item Repair Success Rate: percentage of programs that were correctly repaired, i.e., passed Dafny verification after patching; \item Repair Precision: percentage of valid patches that modified the actual faulty line; \item Model Efficiency: average number of attempts per successful repair. \end{itemize}
+We evaluate the approach using the following metrics: \begin{itemize} \item Repair Success Rate: percentage of programs that were correctly repaired, i.e., passed Dafny verification after patching; \item Repair Accuracy: percentage of valid patches that modified the faulty line; \item Model Efficiency: average number of attempts per successful repair. \end{itemize}

-Our static localization approach performs well, with most faulty lines ranked in the top three suggestions, as can be seen in~\Cref{tab-accuracy}.
-This demonstrates the effectiveness of Hoare logic-based analysis for identifying arithmetic bugs.
+Our static localization approach performs well, with most fixes taking just one attempt to fix a line, as can be seen in~\Cref{tab-accuracy}.
+This shows the effectiveness of Hoare logic-based analysis for identifying arithmetic bugs.
+Considering the results for both datasets, the list of suspicious buggy lines produced by our fault localization approach successfully contains the original buggy line in 89.7\% of the programs considered.

 GPT-4o mini significantly outperformed other models, successfully repairing over 70\% of programs in both datasets, as shown in~\Cref{tab-models}.
-Llemma7b underperformed, likely due to its limited training scope and capacity.
+Llemma 7B underperformed, likely due to its limited training scope and capacity.
 GPT-4o mini not only achieves the highest success rate but also does so with fewer attempts per success, making it the most efficient option.

-In over 90\% of successful repairs (across all models), the modification occurred on a line marked as suspicious by the fault localization module.
-This validates the synergy between formal localization and LLM-based synthesis.
+In 95.33\% of successful repairs (averaged across all models), the modification occurred on a line marked as suspicious by the fault localization module, with GPT-4o mini achieving an average of 97.05\%.
+This validates the synergy between formal fault localization and LLM-based synthesis.

-We can summarise the findings as follows: \begin{itemize} \item Our tool achieves high fault localization accuracy (89.6\%) using formal specifications and static analysis alone; \item GPT-4o mini is the most effective model, repairing 74.18\% of faulty programs with a low average attempt count; \item Combining formal methods for localization with LLM-based synthesis yields repairs that are both correct and efficient; \item Verification-based validation ensures that accepted patches respect the full program specification. \end{itemize}